Monkeycat-nl/APUWifi/README.md

 ```

 wifi-patch.sh will recompile driver after reboot... (if someone known how to compile after update and before the reboot let me know)
-remove_old-kernels.sh will remove and old stuff...
+remove_old-kernels.sh will remove the old stuff saving space.

 Also... must use...